aws-samples/serverless-patterns/s3-eventbridge-wildcard-sam/README.md

 # S3 to EventBridge to SQS with wildcard pattern match

-Publish events directly from Amazon S3 to EventBridge.
-There are multiple dynamic subfolders within the S3 buckets.
-EventBridge rule uses wildcard filters to select the required events from all the events and sends message to an Amazon SQS Queue.
+The wildcard filter in Amazon EventBridge rule provides more flexible event matching patterns to reduce rule management and optimize consumers.
+The SAM template deploys an Amazon S3 bucket, an Amazon EventBridge rule with wildcard pattern match having target as an Amazon SQS queue.

 Learn more about this pattern at Serverless Land Patterns:https://serverlessland.com/patterns/s3-eventbridge-wildcard-sam